24 Nov A Guide to Different Types of Pool Finishes

 A plaster pool finish is a good option if you’re working on a budget.
 The estimated cost of installing it is around $3.60-$4.00/foot, the cheapest among all types of pool finishes.
-For this price range, the plaster pool finish is quite durable and can last for 5 to 7 seven years before any sign of chipping or etching will emerge.
+For this price range, the plaster pool finish is quite durable and can last for five to seven years before any sign of chipping or etching will emerge.
 It’s also easy to install and you can choose from a wide range of colour options.

-On the other hand, your family members with sensitive skin may find the rough surface irritating.
+On the other hand, family members with sensitive skin may find the rough surface irritating.
 And if you’re not too keen on frequent cleaning, then a plaster finish may not be suitable for you.
 That’s because this type of pool finish requires weekly maintenance due to its low algae resistance.

 For inspiration, check out some of our Swimming Pool work portfolio.